3scale/porta/fedora-manual-setup.md

 ### Yarn (1.x)

-To manage our JavaScript packages we use [Yarn](https://classic.yarnpkg.com/lang/en/).
+JavaScript packages are managed with [Yarn](https://classic.yarnpkg.com/lang/en/).
 It is recommended to install it with NPM:

 ```
 npm install --global yarn